boazsegev/plezi-website/docs/guides/basics.html.md

 You will notice both the HTTP request and the WebSocket request were both routed to the same `MyDemo#echo` method, amazing!
 Moreover, the Hash return value was automatically formatted as a JSON response.
 Sweet.

-You can read the [WebSockets guide](./WebSockets) for more information about WebSockets.
+You can read the ["Plezi WebSockets" guide](./websockets) for more information about WebSockets.

 ## WebSocket scaling is as easy as setting an environment variable!